How to install NextCloudPi

 From the Terminal (GNU/Linux & macOS)

-Can be generated in Windows using the Command Prompt & the command
+A new checksum file can be generated on Windows using the Command Prompt & the command

 certutil -hashfile MD5